curiocunngios/CTF/schedule.md

 Capture The Flag 101.
 It consists of a nice collection of CTF related materials (by TWY and Ryder) Payloads All The Things.
 It consists of a nice collection of useful payloads for track B (by Albert) libc database.
 It has a database for identifying libc version by providing the address information of some of the libc symbols (by Eric)

+I can't wait the send the following message to the CTF discord:

+hello everyone, here are my overly detailed and beginner-friendly write-ups of every challenges on firebird training platform

+ofc it does not have to be my first message.
+I can still learn and ask a lot of questions before all that

+ok i am starting to imagine some more conversaitons between me and firebird members xd.
+Actually maybe no one cares about me xd